theplanetbrief.com /invest/

 Financial information only

 This article is for informational and educational purposes only.
 It does not constitute financial advice, investment advice, a recommendation to buy or sell any investment, or a personal financial promotion.
 Investments can rise and fall in value and you may get back less than you invest.
 Tax treatment depends on individual circumstances and may change.
-Please consult a qualified financial adviser authorised by the FCA before making investment decisions.
+Please consult a qualified financial adviser authorised by the FCA (Financial Conduct Authority) before making investment decisions.

 What is green investing?